-On-going discussions as to the effectiveness of various contracts and companies used to deliver services continues.
+There are regular reviews and discussions as to the effectiveness of various contracts and companies used to deliver services.
+This helps ensure value for money and ensure the trust's estate is safe, well-maintained and complies with regulations.
 Due to the differing needs of the pupils attending each school it is not always possible for the same provider to work across the four schools.
 We centrally employ specialists under contract for specific services such as Educational psychologist services, when we know they are more efficient and meet our needs.
 These are not necessarily LA based.